Tip Calculator

 Frequently Asked Questions

-Etiquette experts recommend tipping on the pre-tax subtotal — the cost of food and drinks before sales tax is added.
-This is because tax rates vary by location (from 0% in some states to over 10% in others) and tipping on tax essentially means tipping on a government charge.
-However, many payment terminals calculate the suggested tip on the post-tax total.
-The difference is usually small — on a $100 bill with 8% tax, the difference between tipping 18% on $100 vs. $108 is only $1.44.
-Most servers will appreciate either approach.
+Etiquette experts almost universally recommend tipping on the pre-tax subtotal — the cost of food and drinks before sales tax is added.
+The reasoning is straightforward: tax rates vary dramatically by location (from 0% in states like Montana, Oregon, and New Hampshire to over 10% in parts of California, Louisiana, and Illinois), and tipping on tax essentially means paying a gratuity on a government charge rather than on the actual service you received.
+However, many modern point-of-sale systems and payment terminals calculate suggested tip percentages based on the post-tax total, making it easy to inadvertently tip on a higher amount.
+The practical difference is usually modest — on a $100 bill with 8% tax, the difference between tipping 18% on $100 ($18.00) versus on $108 ($19.44) is only $1.44.
+For a $50 meal with 10% tax, the difference shrinks to about $0.90.
+Most servers appreciate either approach, so do not stress over this distinction.
+If you want to be precise, look for the subtotal line on your receipt and base your tip calculation on that figure.

-The simplest approach: calculate the total tip on the full bill first, then divide both the bill and tip equally among all people.
-For a $200 bill with 18% tip ($36), the total is $236, or $59 per person for a group of 4.
-If individual orders varied significantly, a fairer approach is for each person to calculate their own tip on their individual subtotal.
-Many restaurants will split checks by seat if asked.
-Our calculator's split feature handles the math automatically — just enter the bill, tip percentage, and number of people.
+The simplest and most common approach: calculate the total tip on the full bill first, then divide both the bill and tip equally among everyone at the table.
+For a $200 dinner bill with an 18% tip ($36), the total is $236, which works out to $59 per person for a party of 4.
+This method is fast and ensures the server receives an appropriate total tip.
+However, if individual orders varied dramatically — say one person had a $15 salad while another ordered a $60 steak and two cocktails — splitting evenly may feel unfair.
+In that case, a fairer approach is for each person to calculate their own tip based on their individual subtotal, then combine everything for a single payment.
+Many restaurants will split the check by seat if you ask at the beginning of the meal, making per-person calculations easier.
+Venmo, Zelle, and other payment apps have also made it simple for one person to pay the full bill (including tip) and then request reimbursement from everyone else.
+Our tip calculator's split feature automates the equal-split math — just enter the bill total, your desired tip percentage, and the number of people, and it instantly shows each person's share including their portion of the tip.